top of page

 All of our clients know and understand that to have a well-balanced dog there’s a lot of work involved.
 While correcting is important, there’s so much more to our programs.
 Our clients learn how to provide clarity to their dogs.
 Punishment is often the first step with many of our behavior modification cases.
 But they do so without being angry, upset, or frustrated.
 Those that are unable to do so are non-clients.

-There’s a difference between loving leadership/appropriately timed discipline and just being a shitty human.
+There’s a difference between loving leadership/appropriately timed discipline and just being a crappy human.

 bottom of page